NeoGeographyToolkit/StereoPipeline/docs/tools/datum_convert.rst

 attempt to verify results obtained using ``datum_convert`` with another conversion method.

-This tool requires the gdal and numpy Python packages to run.
-One way to get these is to install the ASP Python tools, described at the end of :numref:`sparse-disp`.
+This tool requires the GDAL and NumPy Python packages to run.
+One way to get these is to install the ASP Python tools, described at the end of :numref:`sparse-disp`, and by setting ASP_PYTHON_MODULES_PATH as mentioned in that section.

 Usage::